UN chief calls convoy attackers in Syria 'cowards'

 "Powerful patrons that keep feeding the war machine also have blood on their hands.
 Present in this hall today are representatives of governments that have ignored, facilitated, funded, participated in or even planned and carried out atrocities inflicted by all sides of the Syria conflict against Syrian civilians."

-President Barack Obama, in his UN remarks, said "the hard work of diplomacy" must prevail and emphasized that "there's no ultimate military victory to be won" in Syria.
+US President Barack Obama, in his UN General Assembly remarks, said "the hard work of diplomacy" must prevail and emphasized that "there's no ultimate military victory to be won" in Syria.

+Later, at the Leaders' Summit on Refugees at the United Nations, Obama called the situation in Syria "unacceptable" and that the world wasn't stepping up to ease the country's suffering.

+"We are not as unified as we should be in pushing to make it stop," Obama said.

 During his UN speech, French President Francois Hollande criticized the inaction in Syria, saying, "The Syrian tragedy will be seen by history as a disgrace for the international community if we do not end it quickly."